Daily Mail and General Trust

-Daily Mail and General Trust (DMGT) is a British multinational media company, the owner of the Daily Mail and several other titles.
-The 4th Viscount Rothermere is the chairman and controlling shareholder of the company.
+Daily Mail and General Trust (DMGT) is a British multinational media conglomerate, the owner of the Daily Mail and several other titles.
+The 4th Viscount Rothermere is the chair and controlling shareholder of the company.
 The head office is located in Northcliffe House in Kensington, London.
-In January 2022, DMGT delisted from the London Stock Exchange following a successful offer for DMGT by Rothermere Continuation Limited.
+In January 2022, DMGT delisted from the London Stock Exchange following a successful offer for DMGT by Rothermere Continuation Limited (RCL).